Five Steps to Making a Blue Ocean Shift

 The fifth and final step is where you’ll learn how to select your blue ocean move, rapidly test it in the market, and refine it to maximize its potential.
 We show you how to choose which blue ocean move to pursue by hosting a blue ocean fair.
 The fair is designed to take the politics out of the decision-making process, get feedback, and consolidate people’s commitment to their chosen move.
 Now you’re ready to launch your blue ocean strategic move.

-[See Blue Ocean Shift, Part Two, Step Five: Make Your Move]
+[See Blue Ocean Shift, Step Five: Make Your Move]

-This short summary is a snapshot of the five steps of Blue Ocean Shift.
-Be sure to check out the book for detailed guidance on how to implement each step and use the tools, including what works and what doesn’t, so you can achieve success.
-You can also learn and apply the concepts and tools of Blue Ocean Shift anytime and anywhere with Blue Ocean Studio, an easy-to-use and exciting platform.
+This short summary is a snapshot of the five steps to making a blue ocean shift.
+Be sure to check out our book for detailed guidance on how to implement each step and use the tools, including what works and what doesn’t, so you can achieve success.
+You can also learn and apply the concepts and tools of blue ocean shift anytime and anywhere with Blue Ocean Studio, an easy-to-use and exciting platform.
 Blue Ocean Studio is a digital, collaborative workspace for developing and implementing creative ideas and making your shift together with your team.